 "This error (HTTP 400 Bad Request) means that Internet Explorer was able to connect to the web server, but the webpage could not be found because of a problem with the address."

-When the user proxies an HTTP request from an Exchange Server 2013 Client Access Server) or Microsoft Exchange Server 2016 (running client access service) or to an older version of Exchange server, then you may get a bad request error like the above.
+When the user proxies an HTTP request from an Exchange Server 2013 Client Access Server) or Microsoft Exchange Server 2016 (running client access service) to an older version of Exchange server, then you may get a bad request error like the above.

 Mostly this issue is found in Exchange Server 2016 (Enterprise & Standard Edition), Exchange Server 2013 (Enterprise & Standard Edition), and Exchange Server 2010 (Standard & Enterprise) environments.